-As human rights are mainstreamed into business practices, integrating human rights considerations into every employee's everyday work is vital for a company to achieve growth and
+As human rights are mainstreamed into business practices, integrating human rights considerations into every employee's everyday work is vital for a company to achieve growth and contribute to society.

 We hope the e-learning materials we jointly developed will help CSR and human rights initiatives spread throughout the entire Ricoh Group.